A new attack surface has emerged

 In traditional systems, influence was visible.
 You could see ads, rankings, and placements.
 Even if they were effective, they were legible.
 Users understood that what they were seeing had been shaped.

-That means influence no longer operates at the surface.
-It operates inside the reasoning itself.
+Influence now operates inside the reasoning itself.
 It shows up in what gets included, how options are framed, and how tradeoffs are explained.

 What the research actually shows